skyline502/boba-fetch/README.md

 - Your browser should open up the app at localhost:3000
 6. Using the site
 - You can log in with demo user or create a new user
+- You can browse the businesses by clicking on the businesses button